Frequently Asked Questions

 How will the new JEA Headquarters benefit JEA customers?

 The new JEA Headquarters will include a Customer Experience Center, where customers will be able to pay their bills in person and learn about products and services.
-The building’s dedicated parking garage will include ample space for employees, customers and visitors.
+The building’s dedicated parking garage will include ample space for employees and visitors.
 The Headquarters will also be a short distance from JTA’s Jacksonville Regional Transportation Center, connecting customers to various mass transit options throughout our community.

 Will the new JEA Headquarters be LEED-certified or otherwise built to be environmentally sustainable?